How Virtual Avatars Could Disrupt Politics

-If you thought the speakers at this year’s political conventions were dynamic – especially Michelle Obama making the speech of her life – just wait until 2016, when you could see famous politicans who are no longer with us making a guest appearance.
+If you thought the speakers at last year’s political conventions were dynamic – especially Michelle Obama making the speech of her life – just wait until 2016, when you could see famous politicans who are no longer with us making a guest appearance.
 New artificial intelligence and machine learning techniques are making possible the "regeneration" of politicians such as Ronald Reagan in the form of virtual avatars.
 And, unlike the late Senator Ted Kennedy, who seemed to rise up from the grave and challenge Mitt Romney at this year’s DNC, these new avatars would be able to do more than just repeat snippets from past debates.
 In fact, they would be able to say anything you can type on a computer.
 Like, for example, a keynote speech.

 The technology that makes all this possible is called cognitive video regeneration (CVR) technology.
 Essentially, CVR technology analyzes a database of previous facial expressions and spoken words; learns from them; and then adapts them for new phrases and expressions.
 When the machines are smart enough, you can start pairing together micro- facial expressions and words to an extent where it sounds just like natural speech.